PrestaShop/docs/development/components/form/form-theme/form-theme.md

 {%- endblock date_widget -%}
 ```

-## PrestaShop form themes
+## PrestaShop UI Kit Form theme

-PrestaShop Form themes are located in the `src/PrestaShopBundle/Resources/views/Admin/TwigTemplateForm/` directory.
+PrestaShop Form theme is located in the `src/PrestaShopBundle/Resources/views/Admin/TwigTemplateForm/` directory.

-### Original PrestaShop Form theme

-{{% notice warning %}}
-**This theme is limited and deprecated.**
-{{% /notice %}}

-Originally, Symfony forms in PrestaShop were developed using the field-by-field rendering technique, where each field is rendered individually ([see example](https://github.com/PrestaShop/PrestaShop/blob/1.7.7.0/src/PrestaShopBundle/Resources/views/Admin/Configure/AdvancedParameters/Employee/Blocks/employee_options.html.twig)).
-This method allows a fine-grained control of the rendering, but limits the extension capacities, which is why
-it is progressively being replaced by a new one (read below).

-This form theme is a copy of Symfony's original Bootstrap 4 form theme, with customizations made for PrestaShop.

-Its base theme is `bootstrap_4_layout.html.twig`.
-Used to render Symfony forms vertically, it relies on multiple files:

-- form_div_layout
-- typeahead
-- material

-By default, PrestaShop's Twig templates will use `bootstrap_4_horizontal_layout.html.twig` (as configured in PrestaShop's `/app/config/config.yml` file).
-This child of the above theme render forms horizontally instead of vertically.

-{{< figure src="../img/old-form-theme-17.png" title="Original Form Theme example of rendering" >}}

-### PrestaShop UI Kit Form theme
+PrestaShop UI Kit Form theme aim is to allow developers to be able to render full forms using a single `form_widget(form)` statement.
-{{< minver v="1.7.7" title="true" >}}

-Starting on 1.7.7 [a new Form Theme][pr-begin-ui-kit-form-theme] has been built from scratch to support the simplified form rendering technique.
-This means that the full form is rendered using a single `form_widget(form)` statement.
 This allows developers to customize the rendering by customizing the Form Theme, not the form.
 The changes performed on the Form Theme are done globally rather than on a single page.

-Contrary to the original form theme, this theme _extends_ Symfony's Bootstrap 4 form theme, allowing it to inherit all improvements done to Symfony's own form theme since the original release of PrestaShop 1.7.0.
+This theme extends Symfony's Bootstrap 4 form theme, allowing it to inherit all improvements done to Symfony's own form theme.

 `prestashop_ui_kit.html.twig` extends `prestashop_ui_kit_base.html.twig` and also relies on `bootstrap_4_horizontal_layout`, in order to render forms horizontally.

-Once all forms have been updated to work with the UI Kit Form Theme, it will become the default.
-Until then, Twig templates that need to rely on this theme need to activate it using the following statement:
+Until it becomes the default Form Theme, Twig templates that need to rely on this theme need to activate it using the following statement:

 ```
 {% form_theme form 'PrestaShopBundle:Admin/TwigTemplateForm:prestashop_ui_kit_base.html.twig' %}